 "Of the many ways to express oneself, the most in-joyable is our ability to Play.
 It is the universal expression of love, builder of brains, and the great healer of the soul."

-From redesigning network television to helping revolutionize the health drink world, Zander has evolved to being an Ambassador of Play.
-Playing to motivate and nurture our inner child, his mission is to remind all of us of what a little magic can do...
+From redesigning network television to helping revolutionize the health drink world, Zander now recognizes his role as an Ambassador of Play.
+Plraying to motivate and nurture our inner child, his mission is to remind all of us what a little magic can do...

 “It is a happy talent to know how to play.” -Ralph Waldo Emerson